 Part of this was because departments were now required to include indictable and possibly indictable crimes in their statistics.

-And they also changed their reporting to reflect one crime report for each crime.
+And they also changed their reporting to reflect one crime report for each crime or victim as opposed to one crime per criminal.

-Then, in April 2008, the Home Office made another change to the way they countered offenses that would lead to a large jump in statistics of serious violent crimes.
+Then in April 2008, the Home Office made another change to the way they counted offenses that would lead to a large jump in statistics of serious violent crimes.

 They began to include, quote, gross bodily harm with intent as a serious violent crime, whereas previously it would not have been.